5.1 Book publishing

 Digital Broadcasting

 In 2008, free-to-air digital television was launched in New Zealand, beginning a 6-10 year transition towards an eventual switch-off of analogue signals.
-The switch-off of analogue signals will be completed by November 2013, beginning with Hawke's Bay and the West Coast in September 2012.
+The switch-off of analogue signals was completed in December 2013, beginning with Hawke's Bay and the West Coast in September 2012 and ending in Auckland.

 Spectrum Policy